IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Vibranium Crystals now generate in Near-orbit, they are sold in MP (I still have further plans for these)

--Greatly Buffed the Plasmic Rail Gun's damage; this weapon should pack a punch for how long you have to charge it, honestly
+-Greatly Buffed the Plasmic Rail Gun's damage; this weapon should pack a punch for how long you have to charge it, honestly.
+However the Lava Burn aspect was removed as it didn't really add much to the weapon

--Nerfed Quasar Cannon, this shouldn't be able to hit over time, only on the initial explosion.
+-Rebalanced Quasar Cannon: AOE is 10% larger, but now consumes 2 more mana per charge-up; also fixed the explosion as this shouldn't be able to hit over time, only on the initial explosion.
 Furthermore, moved to Post-L.Wraith.
 Charge up can now activate potion usage

 -SBC Cannon/MK2 can now pierce and no longer explode on knockback (balance!)